4ree/vim-ime/README.md

 - **Normal Mode**: Input method is automatically switched to English
 - **Insert Mode**: Your previous input method is restored
 - **Search Mode**: Input method is restored while searching, then switched back to English
-- **Focus Events**: Input method is switched to English when Vim loses focus

 ### Commands